akshaykmr/emailtrail/README.md

 - In project root: `pipenv install --dev`.
 This installs packages required for testing and linting
 - Jump into your virutal env: `pipenv shell`
 - Running tests: `pytest`
+- If you want to understand the code, read the test cases first.
 - Make your changes -> Pass the tests -> Push to your branch -> Create pull request -> Profit ??

+#### Miscellaneous

+In the middle of developing this module, I switched to TDD.
+Albeit slow for a first timer initially, It proved to be a very effective approach later on.
+- Forces you to think how to structure your code.
+- Less coupling, small functions with minimal to none side effects, well defined interfaces.
+- Confidence in refactoring code quickly.
+(Everyone loves it when their investments pay off)